-At Jack & Jill Education and Child Care Centre we provide healthy, nutritious and freshly prepared meals to all our children, lunch, morning and afternoon tea.
+At Jack & Jill Early Learning Centre we provide healthy, nutritious and freshly prepared meals to all our children, lunch, morning and afternoon tea.

 Should children need to arrive early, they may bring their breakfast with them.
 These breakfasts should meet the same healthy dietary guidelines that we must follow.